-Nice example of De Jode's rare map of North America is the first full folio size atlas map to focus on North America and is preceded only by the separately issued Forlani/Zaltieri map of 1565.
+Fine example of De Jode's seminal map of North America, the first folio sized atlas map to focus on North America.

 The map is filled with annotations regarding early explorations in the New World, including discussions of Verazano, Cabot, Raleigh and others.
 An early mention of the Apaches is present, as is Lac Conibas, the early mythical great lake which appears in Wytfliet's map of 1597.
 The Indian scene in the bottom right is derived from John White's report.
 The attack scene in the upper right is based upon Frobisher.

 The problem that De Jode faced was how to combine geographical detail from two different primary sources, the French reports from maritime Canada and the English reports regarding the Carolinas, which contained many inconsistencies in the common regions treated by these two powers.
 Instead, when blended together, the result was the great contraction and misplacement of the region between Maine and Virginia, with the coastline depicted in an east-west orientation, with no real sense of Cape Cod, Long Island, New York or New Jersey and the Delaware Bay.

 This map was prepared for the second edition of De Jode's Speculum Orbis Terrarum undertaken by Gerard de Jode and completed by his son, Cornelis, as the Speculum Orbis Terrae, published in Amsterdam in 1593.
 Although De Jode's map was a vastly superior map to Ortelius' map of North & South America, De Jode's atlas sold poorly and is the reason for the comparative rarity of de Jode's maps today.

 A fine, dark impression of this highly sought after map.